 In 2020 LPS started rolling out initiatives aimed at eradicating racism and improving cultural competence in the district.

-During the past four years we have seen a real transformation of LPS that benefits our students.
+During the four years Michael served, LPS had seen a real transformation that benefited our students and educators.

 Michael has been a volunteer with Volunteers of America for the past 25 years.
 VOA is “dedicated to helping those in need rebuild their lives and reach their full potential”.